cloudiator/colosseum/documentation/api/entities/ComponentHorizontalInScalingAction.md

 ***

 ##Description
-The ComponentHorizontalInScalingAction entity represents the action to execute once a scaling rule has been activated.
+The ComponentHorizontalInScalingAction entity represents the scaling action.

 ## GET /api/componentHorizontalInScalingAction

 ###Description
-Returns a list of ComponentHorizontalInScalingAction.
+Returns a list of ComponentHorizontalInScalingAction types supported by the system.

 ###Request Parameters
 None